 Take a Motorcycle Safety Course

 One of the best ways to stay safe on the road is to take a motorcycle safety course.
-These courses teach riders how to operate their motorcycles and avoid accidents safely.
+These courses teach riders how to safely operate their motorcycles and try to avoid accidents.
 To operate a motorcycle in North Carolina, an individual must have a motorcycle learner permit or a motorcycle endorsement on their driver’s license.
-To apply for a motorcycle endorsement, you must pass a written test and an off-street skills test.
+To apply for a motorcycle endorsement, you must pass a written test and a road skills test.
 Some community colleges offer a Basic Rider Course which is a 20-22 hour course designed for new riders or re-entry riders.
 Upon successful completion of the BRC, you will be issued a skills waiver card for the North Carolina DMV, which means you will not have to take the DMV’s motorcycle riding test like a car or truck driver, a motorcycle rider should always stay updated on how to drive their motorcycle safely.
-A great way to do this is by seeking out continuing education programs, especially if you experience significant difficulty riding.
+A great way to do this is by seeking out continuing education programs, especially if you experience difficulty riding.

 Need a Lawyer?
 Contact a Hickory, North Carolina Motorcycle Accident Lawyer Today